geovedi/book-notes/2023/when-the-heavens-went-on-sale.notes.md

 ### Limits
 - Introduction:
-  - The narrator meets Polyakov and Anisimov for a trip to Firefly Farm.
+  - Vance meets Polyakov and Anisimov for a trip to Firefly Farm.
   - The company's successful engine test is celebrated with a pig roast.
   - Polyakov's mood deteriorates due to various frustrations.
 - Polyakov's Frustrations: